Sponsor and status

 S.J.Res.
-8 is a joint resolution in the United States Congress.
+8 (116th) was a joint resolution in the United States Congress.

 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 Resolutions numbers restart every two years.
 That means there are other resolutions with the number S.J.Res.
 8. This is the one from the 116th Congress.